 Needless to say, the wildlife of the delta is also extremely rich and varied.
 Jaguar, puma, ocelot, red howler and capuchin monkeys, capybara, agouti, giant otter, manatee and river dolphins are just a handful of the countless species of mammal that can be observed in their natural habitats.
 Among the extensive bird population are hoatzin, macaws, parrots, toucans, caciques, kingfishers, cormorants, egrets, king vultures, falcons, hawks, harpy-eagles, weaverbirds and hummingbirds.
 There is also an untold number of amphibians, reptiles and fish species, including anaconda, boas, vipers, fer-de-lance, coral snakes, iguana, caiman, Orinoco crocodiles, snapping turtles, piranha, stingrays and catfish.

-The tropical sun slaps the waters of the Orinoco River as you lazily drift in a canoe under a lush canopy of trees.
-Suddenly, the jungle explodes with sounds as a howler monkey’s screech scares hundreds of colorful birds into flight.
+The tropical sun slaps the waters of the Orinoco River as you lazily drift in a canoe under a lush canopy of rainforest.
+Suddenly, the jungle explodes with sounds as a howler monkey’s screech scares hundreds of colourful birds into flight.
 You grab for your binoculars while your travel companion focuses their camera.